mobify/branching-strategy/antipatterns.md

 feature is developed and tested, create a pull request.

 **Why?**: All code changes require a code review and verification by our QA team.
-By opening a pull request, you signalize to the rest of the team that your code is ready to be reviewed and tested.
+By opening a pull request, you signal to the rest of the team that your code is ready to be reviewed and tested.

 * * *